AFKrcher/probe/README.md

 ### Partner API

 The partner API allows registered partners with PROBE API keys to go beyond the public API GET requests.
-The partner API is used mainly for PATCH, POST, and DELETE requests, as well as GET requests of more detailed information.
+The partner API is used mainly for PATCH, POST, DELETE, and special GET requests.
+GET requests using the partner API have no limits on results per page.

 All POST, PATCH, DELETE, or PUT requests are processed by the server and reflected in the web application asynchronously.
 You will need to perform a GET request or visit the web application to confirm the success of your requests.